 What’s more uncomfortable than getting up on stage and presenting to 300 strangers… watching the replay!
 I’ve held off on writing this post because I hate seeing myself on film, absolutely hate it.
 I don’t like hearing my voice on film or through headphones because I sound alien.
 I also don’t want to watch the video because I can’t remember if I messed up or embarrassed myself so why go there, right?

 Wrong.
 Top performers in any industry routinely practice their craft and create feedback loops to continuously improve performance (for more on this check out Deep Work or Peak, or anything written by Ramit Sethi).
 If you want to improve performance, you must find ways to review your performance in real time, which reminds me of a time when I was little…

 I remember sitting on the floor in my living watching video footage of my mom’s students reciting speeches in front of a camera.
 Mom was a Communications Professor at a local community college and one of the assignments she gave her students was to prepare a speech on camera so that she can provide feedback.
 I remember popping in the VHS while mom sat there with notebook in hand to jot down her thoughts.
 She’d critique what she thought her students did well and what they could have done better, and I’d stay for the popcorn.
-Did I forget to mention that I was around six or second years old when we started this tradition.
+Did I forget to mention that I was around six or seven years old when we started this tradition.